vestrel00/contacts-android/howto/howto-update-data-sets.md

 val emailUpdateSuccessful = updateResult.isSuccessful(mutableEmail)
 ```

-Once you have performed the updates, you can retrieve the updated data references via the `DataQuery` API,
+Once you have performed the updates, you can retrieve the updated data references via the
+`DataQuery` APIs,

 ```kotlin
 val updatedEmail = contactsApi